majek/puka/README.md

     client.connect(callback=on_connection)
     client.loop()

-You can mix synchronous and asychronous programming styles if you want to.
+You can mix synchronous and asynchronous programming styles if you want to.